 Grain Edit: You run a small studio.
 What do you enjoy about being on your own, as opposed to the design firm environment?
 Do you feel you’re missing out on anything from not being in a design studio?

 Dan Stiles: I miss the scene you get at a studio.
 Lots of hip people turning you onto bands and clubs and whatever shoes are cool at the moment.
 Its nice to be part of a group, to go to happy hour together, to make out with the temps, to keep up on trendy design.
 But at a firm you are turning out Design Product on an assembly line, you usually aren’t actually making your own design.
 You get direction from the Art Director who tells you the idea and then coaches the final product out of you.
 Or conversely if you are the Art Director you come up with an idea and tell someone else to make it.
 Whoever has their name on the door is working hard to bring in high dollar work in order to keep the machine running, which often means taking monied clients who don’t really want great design.
 Great design is risky.
 Many clients prefer simply good design, which is far lower risk.
 I tried having employees for a while, I was miserable.
 I became a bureaucrat, managing deals, managing people, managing payroll.
 I’m a designer, thats what I do.
 I used to think clients wanted a big firm, and in some instances they do, but in my case I’m selling Dan Stiles.
 They come to me for my design, not for the design of some poor kid attempting to decipher something I sketched on a napkin because I’m too busy filling out paperwork to do the work myself.

-Michael Buchino is a graphic artist in Portland, Oregon.
-Since 2014, he has kept a log of curiosities.
+Michael Buchino is a poster artist, illustrator and designer in Portland, Oregon.
 His nescient Twitter ramblings can be found via @buchino.
-Sometimes he responds to Gmails addressed to michaelbuchino.
+He is reachable by email via michael at buchino.net.
 His now-quiescent blog Beard Revue was named Best of Portland in 2010.